According to the Center for Behavioral Health Statistics and Quality, over 15% of women over the age of 18 used an illicit drug within the past year.

 RECOVERY BEGINS WITH DETOX

-The first step in addiction treatment is breaking ties to your substance of choice.
+The first step in women’s addiction treatment programs is breaking ties to your substance of choice.
 This can be challenging because it often brings on withdrawal symptoms.
 Thankfully, detox often lasts for just a week or two.

 You should complete detox in a dedicated detox facility.
 Medical supervision can ensure that you don’t experience complications from withdrawal symptoms.
 Once patients have completed withdrawal, they can advance to addiction recovery programs that focus on the psychological, emotional, and spiritual aspects of sobriety.